Chinese Women

 Women in later dynasties

 In the Tang dynasty some popular love stories were written promoting love not duty as the bedrock of relationships.
 The increasing wealth of Song dynasty China enabled women to take a more prominent role: as poets, courtesans, singers, running inns and so although many were confined to home (carrying out child-rearing) they did have some greater freedom.
 Another crucial role they played was in the careful and lengthy process of matchmaking for their children.
 Learning to read and write was acceptable for richer women but making a living as a poet was very rare.
 Women wrote many letters but were effectively blocked out of the scholarly elite with only one or two exceptions.
-Girls were separated from boys at the age of 7 and began their separate education in domestic duties.
+Girls were separated from boys at the age of seven and began their separate education in domestic duties.

 The general attitude to female education is summarized in this quote “Why should we think?
 Our husbands are kind to us; we have but one dream, and that to make them happy, and if there were more thinking than that our foreheads would be nothing but wrinkles, and then we would be no longer be loved.”

-Later in the Yuan dynasty Guan Daosheng was the first female painter to achieve widespread fame proving that attitudes to women were not universal.
+Later in the Yuan dynasty Guan Daosheng ➚ was the first female painter to achieve widespread fame proving that attitudes to women were not universal.
 In the 18th century ‘The Dream of the Red Chamber’ was a book that championed love and romance in relationships compared to the reality of the traditional arranged marriage.
 Moves towards the equal treatment of women had to wait a long time.
 It was one of the principles set out by the Taiping rebels in the mid 19th century although not widely brought into effect.

 Imperial women

 The Empress held great power in the Imperial palace, but most wielded their influence from behind the emperor's throne.
 There are three noted women who rose to rule in their own right.
-The first is Dowager Empress Lu who took control after death of the first Han Emperor Liu Bang.
+The first is Dowager Empress Lu ➚ who took control after death of the first Han Emperor Liu Bang.
 She was the effective ruler of China for seven years and sought to bring her own family into power.
-On her death in 180BCE most of her family members were put to death.
+However on her death in 180BCE most of her family members were put to death.

 On the rise of another strong Imperial dynasty, the Tang, Empress Wu Zetian ruled first through Emperor Gaozong and then as regent for their two infant emperor sons Zhongzong and Ruizong.
 For a full description of this determined woman and her reign of 15 years please read our section on Empress Wu Zetian.
 She sought to equalize the role of women in society and briefly women were allowed to sit the Imperial Examinations.

 The third great Imperial woman was Dowager Empress Cixi who reigned over the dying embers of the Qing dynasty.
 As with Empress Lu she ruled as regent over infant emperors but never took supreme power in her own name.
-Her life is still being reappraised, once blamed for decadence, incompetence and opulence she is now being seen more as a victim of her time, trying to bring order to a fatally flawed system.
+Her life is still being reappraised, once blamed for decadence, incompetence and opulence she is now being seen more as a victim of her time, trying to bring some order to a fatally flawed system.

 The more typical role for an Empress was as a loyal wife and supporter of the Emperor – following the Confucian doctrine for women's behavior.
-The most revered Empress is therefore Tang Empress Zhangsun (601-635) who gave sound advice, lived a comparatively frugal life and gave her children a good grounding for their future roles.
-She prevented her husband Emperor Taizong from acting upon many unwise impulses and temper tantrums.
+The most revered Empress is therefore Tang Empress Zhangsun ➚ (601-635) who gave sound advice, lived a comparatively frugal life and gave her children a good grounding for their future roles.
+She prevented her husband Emperor Taizong from acting upon his many unwise impulses and quelled his temper tantrums.

 Modern times in China

 Towards the end of the Qing dynasty, fueled by increasing contact with the west, women began to complain about their situation.
 Chinese diplomats were astounded by the rights and freedoms of some of the high society women they met in Europe and America.
-An early fighter for republicanism and the rights of women was Qiu Jin [1875-1907], she published this piece in 1904:
+An early fighter for republicanism and the rights of women was Qiu Jin ➚ [1875-1907], she published this piece in 1904:

 We, the two hundred million women of China, are the most unfairly treated objects on this earth.
 If we have a decent father, then we will be all right at the time of our birth; but if he is crude by nature, or an unreasonable man, he will immediately start spewing out phrases like “Oh what an ill-omened day, here’s another useless one.”
 If only he could, he would dash us to the ground.
 He keeps repeating, “She will be in someone else’s family later on,” and looks at us with cold or disdainful eyes.